MaTriXy/cwac-crossport/README.markdown

 Release Notes
 -------------
+- v0.2.1: synchronize with 27.0.2 of the support libraries
 - v0.2.0: synchronize with 26.0.2/26.1.0 of the support libraries, added `TabLayoutLite`
 - v0.1.0: original release, mirroring the original dump of code from the Material Components library (which, unfortunately, they did not tag, but should line up with 25.x.y of the Design Support library)